Terafora/Terafora/README.md

-<h1 align="center">🟣Hello, I'm Charlotte Stone🟡 <br>💻Full-Stack Web Developer💻</h1>
+<h1 align="center">🟣Hello, I'm Charlotte Stone🟡 <br>💻Full-Stack Web Developer💻<br>🌎Language Lover💬</h1>

 ## 👩‍🚀 Who Am I❓

   - I'm a Junior Full-Stack Developer with an interest/enjoyment of Web Design
   - I'm currently looking to help other developers/engineers in their carreers by providing business/tech.
 English language lessons
-  - I love the idea of solar-punk so I aim to work in an environmentally conscious company
+  - I feel strongly about sharing and opening doors to education for people all over the world
   - I have 5 years experience as a software engineer in Central London
   - I have 3 years experience as an English Teacher in Yaita-shi, Japan